TomasHubelbauer/vscode-video/README.md

 ### Consider adding audio support (mainly in the UI, Chrome plays the audio)

 ### Publish the extension once the proposed custom editor API hits stable

+### Install Chrome or Chromium in the GitHub Actions workflow to make it go